 Finally, if you need to replace active dry yeast with fresh yeast, you’ll need to use about 2x as much fresh yeast to accomplish the same result.
 No matter the bake you’re trying to accomplish, there’s a yeast solution even if you don’t have the ideal yeast on hand.

 Here at SerenaLissy.com, we explore delicious recipes and the science behind baking, too.
 Explore our recipes, including this Raspberry Mousse Chocolate Cheesecake recipe, or give our article on Flour 101 – The Different Types of Flour and When to Use Them a read today.
+And if you are ready to start making bread, check out our Bread Baking Tips For Beginners.

 Looking For More Baking Tips?